govuk-one-login/authentication-infrastructure/README.md

 Run `./provision-<environment>.sh` to bootstrap an account.
 You may be prompted to authenticate with AWS Identity Center before continuing.

-Run `./provision-cloudfront-<environment>.sh` to deploy CloudFront distribution and additional dependencies described in the [CloudFront header](https://govukverify.atlassian.net/wiki/spaces/DID/pages/4026401532/Part+1+-+Deploying+CloudFront) trust initiative.
+Run `./provision-cloudfront.sh <environment>` to deploy CloudFront distribution and additional dependencies described in the [CloudFront header](https://govukverify.atlassian.net/wiki/spaces/DID/pages/4026401532/Part+1+-+Deploying+CloudFront) trust initiative.

 ### Helper scripts